rahmanda/rahmanda.github.io/contents/blog/en/2020-06-16-modifying-style-with-setAttribute-is-bad.md

 $container.style.height = `${containerHeight}px`
 ```

-And then, when we need to update one style, we can target that one style only by still keeping the other modifications.
+And then when we need to update one style, we can target that one style only by still keeping the other modifications.

 ``` js
 $container.style.height = 'initial'